dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 8. **Customizable Controls:** Controls are fixed to arrow keys and spacebar; no key remapping.
 9. **Different Game Modes:** Only one game mode (first to 5 points wins).
 10. **Player Names or Profiles:** No user accounts or persistent player data.
-11. **Network Discovery:** Players must manually enter IP addresses; no automatic discovery.
+11. **Network Discovery:** Players must manually configure IP addresses via configuration file; no automatic discovery.
 12. **Windows Support:** Windows is not a target platform for this version.
+13. **In-Game Configuration UI:** No graphical interface for editing network settings; configuration must be done via text file.

 ## 6. Design Considerations